newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 ## What did you learn from her?

-apart from the organising and perfectionistic part she knows how to tackle and solve a problem.
+Apart from the organising and perfectionistic part she knows how to tackle and solve a problem.
 I admire her for that.
 Together with others she knows how to solve problems and find creative solutions.
 I try to adopt those skills in my own work.
+Stby talks a lot with the users of the service they are researching.
+That is a huge part of their research.
+I work at quite a large company save in an office.

+## How do you explain what Marie does for a living to friends in a pub?

+I always start at a high level by saying that she's a researcher.
+Then I narrow it down by telling that she's not a typical market-researcher, but that she researches how services of companies are being used.
+Detecting potential opportunities.
+I also always tell them that the result of the research is not a dusty boring report of sixty pages.
+The results are always visual presented in video or infographics, something creative which will translate the research to their customers who will make a the physical product.

+Service design is a very abstract term for most people I always stay away from that one.

+The projects they do are very versatile and different from one another.
+But what they have in common are that they always sole problems creatively and